NekoWheel/NekoBox/README.md

 When a user received a new question, an email will be sent to the user's email address by Aliyun mail service (DM).

 In the main page, you can check out the changelogs of NekoBox, and you can visit the sponsor page to support NekoBox at the bottom of the page.
-The changelogs and sponsor list are stored in a CouchDB service which is deployed separately.
+The changelogs and sponsor list are stored in a Pocketbase service which is deployed separately.

 ## License